 Four-wheeled Screecher electric pedalcycle rolls on solar power

-Screecher – out of Yarmouth, Maine – describes its four-wheel drive, two seat, solar-powered, folding pedalcycle as fun, affordable, practical and Earth-friendly.
+Screecher – out of Yarmouth, MA – describes its four-wheel drive, two seat, solar-powered, folding pedalcycle as fun, affordable, practical and Earth-friendly.
 Riders can zip up to 15 mph on motor power alone, or choose from five levels of pedal assist.
 The onboard battery can be plugged in for a top up, or users can park up in a sunny spot and let the solar panels do their thing.

 "Our goal was to solve a particular problem: the lack of affordable, electric-powered, carbon-neutral transportation," said Screecher's President Leslie Gillert in a press release.
 "We did not set out to build an expensive and over-engineered product, available to only a few.
 Our design is elegant, functional, and simple, which offers greater stability, comfort, and easier maintenance."

 The Screecher looks like a comfortable ride, sporting padded seating for two, though only the rider in front does any pedaling, and there doesn't appear to be any foot rests for the passenger.
 There's room for cargo too, or a trailer can be towed to the rear.

 And if you're using the pedalcycle as a last mile transport solution, it folds down for transport in larger cars or SUVs.
 At 120 lb (54 kg) though, you may need some help getting it into the trunk.